Why should your dog's eyes be examined?

 For foreign dogs: A copy of the dog's ECVO certificate must be attached to the registration report.

-For Swedish-owned dogs: If the eye scan has been carried out in Sweden, but without an ECVO certificate, a copy of the Swedish eye scan certificate must be attached to the registration report; however, this result cannot be entered into DogWeb.
+For Swedish-owned dogs: If the eye examination was performed in Sweden but without an ECVO certificate, a copy of the Swedish eye examination certificate must be attached to the registration application; however, this result cannot be entered into DogWeb.

 Eye lighting for dogs other than NOX and NKK

-Are you going to inspect a dog that is not registered in the NOX or NKK register?
-Click here
+Are you going to eye test a dog that is not registered in the NOX or NKK registry?
+Read more about ECVO eye lighting here.

 a person using a microscope to check the eyes of a dog.
 How is an eye examination done at our place?
 Eye examination of a dog